Mass. officials appeal for peaceful demonstrations as Americans anxiously await results of presidential election

 On Wednesday, Walsh and Boston Police Commissioner William G. Gross echoed the Baker administration’s appeal for peaceful demonstrations, regardless of who wins the election.

 “We need your eyes and ears.
 If you see something, say something,” Gross said.
-“We have to plan for worse case scenario to best case scenario, and that’s what we’ve done.”
+“We have to plan for worst-case scenario to best-case scenario, and that’s what we’ve done.”

 Gross noted that local and state police are on standby should any issues arise.